intrntbrn/icon_customizer/README.md

 Features:
 ------------
 - Define your own icons for applications
-- Set custom icons for terminal applications by using regular expressions
+- Set custom icons for terminal applications based on client title

 Prerequisite:
 ------------
-You need to configure your shell and terminal to support dynamic titles.
-Verify your setup by typing `sleep 5` in your terminal.
-If the title  (`WM_NAME`) of the terminal changes while sleep is running, you are good to go.
-Otherwise your shell is most likely not configured to show dynamic titles.
+Dynamic terminal icons (as shown on gif) require you to have a shell-terminal-stack that supports dynamic titles (the title of the client (`WM_NAME`) changes based on the running app or pwd).
+Not every terminal or shell supports dynamic titles or is configured correctly out of the box.

 Minimal configurations are provided for `bash` and `zsh`: